swiftlang/swift-org-website/documentation/server/guides/allocations.md

 perf probe -x "$libc_path" --add malloc --add calloc --add posix_memalign
 ```

+Subsequently, an event in `perf` will trigger whenever one of the allocation functions is called.

-The result (hopefully) looks somewhat like this:
+The output should look like this:

 ```
 Added new events: